-Jessica is a single mom and the parent of two boys, Britton and Chewy.
+Jessica is a single mom of two boys, Britton and Chewy.
 Britton was born at 28 weeks gestation weighing only two pounds and 14 ounces.
-He is 13 years old now and has had many health challenges, including a stroke and brain bleed which has resulted in Traumatic Brain Injury (TBI).
+He is 13 years old now and has had many health challenges, including a stroke and brain bleed which resulted in Traumatic Brain Injury (TBI).

 When Britton was born he was in the NICU for 3 weeks, he had some minor complications but overall seemed to be doing well.
 Jessica was able to take him home, where things took a turn for the worse.
 Britton’s bowel ruptured causing three main arteries to cut off blood supply from his brain resulting in a brain injury.
 Jessica didn’t know if he was going to live or die.

 He was in the NICU for eight months during which time he had a stroke and another brain bleed.
 Jessica said “It was traumatic to have him early….
 I was clueless and young.”

 In two days, you’ll know if he’s dead or not

 After an emergency bowel surgery, the doctors wanted to try an investigation medication on him.
 Jessica recalls them saying “this experimental drug, it’s never been used on kids, but we are going to see if this will work in two days you’ll know if he is dead or not”.